unavailable-mptf/ad2edit/README.md

 An editor for Garry's Mod [AdvDupe2](https://github.com/wiremod/advdupe2) dupes designed to build [ACF-3](https://github.com/ACF-Team/ACF-3) tanks (and Wiremod contraptions) without you having to boot and use gmod.

-There are two programs. `ad2edit` is the editor, a s. `ad2read` does the same job from the command line (dont use unless insane and determined).
+There are two programs. `ad2edit` is a gui editor program. `ad2read` does the same job from the command line (dont use unless insane and determined).

 ## What it does